lemppu/openrw/rwgame/config/README.md

 ## Considerations for refactoring

+* All of the public functions should be automatically tested with valid, error and corner cases.
+Start with testing the current functionality before changing the code.

 * All of the classes are now packed into RWConfig.cpp.
 They should be extracted into their respective translation units and moved to config/ where they can also be tested independently.